 Thüringer Klösse are THE traditional potato dumpling made from raw potatoes.
-In Thuringia, a state in the center of Germany, it is said that "a Sunday without dumplings is no Sunday at all."
+In Thuringia, a state in the center of Germany, it is said that, "a Sunday without dumplings is no Sunday at all."

-I remember spending hours with my Mom making Thüringer Klösse.
+I remember spending hours with my Mom making her Thüringer Klösse.
 My job?
 Peeling pounds and pounds of potatoes!

 This, however, is not a pleasant memory.